CGAL 6.0.1 - Triangulated Surface Mesh Approximation

 \[ d = d / \Vert(\mathbf{a}, \mathbf{b})\Vert. \]

 Also, we can add a dihedral angle weight \( sin(\mathbf{N}_i,\mathbf{N}_j) \) to the distance measurement, where \( \mathbf{N}_i,\mathbf{N}_j \) are the normals of the proxies separated by the chord \( (\mathbf{a}, \mathbf{b}) \).
 If the angle between proxy \( P_i \) and \( P_j \) is rather small, then a coarse approximation will do as it does not add geometric information on the shape.
-Trivial chords (less than 4 edges) are not subdivided if they are non-circular.
-In case of circular chords, additional anchors maybe added to maintain the topology even if they are trivial, as detailed in Section Additional Anchors.
+Trivial chords (made of a single edge) are not subdivided.
+In case of circular chords, additional anchors may be added to maintain the topology, as detailed in Section Additional Anchors.

 Additional Anchors